HDest-Community/HDest-Voxels/README.md

 Voxel assets originally made by Hara with edits made by CannibalHunter and minor fixes made by prettyFist.

-Greely & Box Cannon Voxels updated by Thomased22
+Greely & Box Cannon Voxels updated by Thomased22 Aurochs & Browning Auto5 Voxels updated by a1337spy

 Original Peppergrinder Voxels Readme: